The Sweet Story of Raisins: From Ancient Discovery to Modern Delight

 Raisins Meet Cakes: A Sweet Partnership

-Fast forward to medieval Europe, and you'll find raisins making their way into the heart of cakes.
-Fruitcakes, which initially contained a variety of dried fruits including raisins, became a symbol of celebration and festivity.
-Raisins added moisture and natural sweetness to these cakes, making them a favourite during holidays and special occasions.
+Fruitcakes, which initially contained a variety of dried fruits including raisins as made in ancient times, became a symbol of celebration and festivity.
+Raisins added moisture and natural sweetness to these cakes, making them a favourite during special occasions.

 In the 15th century, explorers like Christopher Columbus brought raisins to the New World, where they thrived in the California sun.
 The Golden State soon became a raisin-producing powerhouse, thanks to its ideal climate for grape cultivation.
 California raisins became a staple ingredient in American cuisine and, of course, contributed to the ever-popular oatmeal raisin cookies.